misiektoja/lastfm_monitor/docs/configuration.md

 The tool then says so at startup, because an intercepted connection can no longer be told apart from the real service.
 Leave it at the default `True` everywhere else.

+## Terminal Output

+The tool clears the terminal when monitoring starts.
+Set `CLEAR_SCREEN` to `False` to keep whatever is already on the screen.

+The screen is never cleared when output is redirected to a file or a pipe, in debug mode, or for a command that prints a result and exits, such as `--doctor`, `--help` and the test senders.

 ## Check Intervals

 If you want to customize music polling intervals, use `-k` and `-c` flags (or corresponding configuration options):